Ouessant dwarf sheep insurance veterinary costs

 Katrin Straub

-Keeping Ouessant miniature sheep brings a lot of joy, but an unexpected illness can quickly lead to veterinary costs of several hundred euros.
-A single emergency call on the weekend can significantly strain your budget.
-This article explains how specialised insurance for Ouessant miniature sheep provides financial security.
+Keeping Ouessant dwarf sheep brings a lot of joy, but an unexpected illness can quickly lead to veterinary costs of several hundred euros.
+A single emergency call-out at the weekend can put a significant strain on your budget.
+This article shows you how specialist insurance for Ouessant dwarf sheep provides financial security.

 The topic in brief and concise terms